 In joining a CSA, you’ll find kindred spirits and make new friends.
-You’ll know the farmers, and get to know fellow members at pick-up.
+You’ll know the farmers, and will get to know fellow members at pick-up.
 Many farms offer volunteer opportunities as another way of supporting the work and deepening camaraderie.
 Some provide newsletters and recipes, workshops, or other on-farm events.
-Whether you pick-up your share in a library parking lot, or at the edge of the CSA field, you’re joining in fellowship with others who prize good food from well-tended land.
+Whether you pick up your share in a library parking lot, or at the edge of the CSA field, you’re joining in fellowship with others who prize good food from well-tended land.
 Everyone is welcome in CSA.

-Not only does CSA make sense for farmers, it makes sense for members too.
+Not only does CSA make sense for farmers, but it makes sense for members, too.
 There are many ways to procure food, but few are as direct and economically transparent as CSA.
-The investment you make in joining a CSA is an investment in a healthy local food system.
+The investment you make in joining a CSA is an investment in a vibrant local food system.
 When you pick up your share, you’re getting little waste or packaging, low food mileage, and beneficial agricultural practices.
 CSA is believing in something and acting on that belief.
 You receive genuine local food plus a lot of added value!

 It’s Consuming Something Awesome!

 - Chest-thumping pride in supporting a small farm